Q: Will my USB Typewriter still write on paper?

 A: Yes.
 The USB Typewriter responds to your computer's language settings, and automatically uses the characters and symbols that are needed for that language.

 Q: Where is the "Enter" key?

 A: The "Enter" key, sometimes called the "Carriage Return" key, is actually activated by the typewriter's carriage return!
 Every time you make a new line on your typewriter's roller, an "Enter" command is sent.
-If you don't want this feature, you can assign "Enter" to an unused key on the main keyboard, for example the "1/2 1/4" key.
+Unfortunately, this slick feature may not be available to you if you are using the do-it-yourself kit.

 Q: Will the USB Typewriter work with my tablet?

 A: The USB Typewriter is designed so that tablet computers such as the iPad can act as virtual "paper" when placed on the platen.
 Most tablets have the so-called "USB-OTG" feature that allows them to connect to computer keyboards using a USB cable.
 However, if your phone, tablet, or e-reader does not support USB-OTG, you can instead connect to them using the Bluetooth feature that is now standard on all my USB Typewriters.
 The Bluetooth feature is also an optional upgrade for my USB Typewriter Conversion Kit.